Marumi Yamazaki

-Marumi Yamazaki (山崎 円美, Yamazaki Marumi) is a Japanese football player.
-She plays for JEF United Chiba.
-She played for Japan national team.
+Marumi Yamazaki (山崎 円美, Yamazaki Marumi) is a Japanese footballer who played as a midfielder.
+She plays for JEF United Chiba and has also played for the Japan national team.

 Club career

 Yamazaki was born in Saitama Prefecture on June 9, 1990.
 When she was high school student, she played for her local club AS Elfen Sayama FC.
 After graduating from high school, she joined Albirex Niigata in 2009.
 In June 2016, she moved to AC Nagano Parceiro.
 In 2018, she moved to JEF United Chiba.

 National team career

 In March 2013, Yamazaki was selected Japan national team for 2013 Algarve Cup.
 At this competition, on March 6, she debuted against Norway.
 She played 4 games for Japan in 2013.